dairycultist/PlumpBot/README.md

 Make sure to run `./webui.sh --api` instead of `./webui.sh` when starting the WebUI to enable the API endpoints.

 The notebook automatically shuts down after 1 hour due to inactivity, even if you're using the API (so periodically pinging it doesn't help).
-To prevent this, create a script called `looper.ipynb` which contains the following code that endlessly prints to the console.
+To prevent this, create a script called `looper.ipynb` which contains the following code that endlessly prints to the console every minute.

 ```
+import time

+minutes = 0

 while (1):
-    print("looping!");
+    print(str(minutes) + " minutes")
+    time.sleep(60)
+    minutes += 1
 ```

 <!-- I might just put that at the end of my existing pylib but a new version specific to this bot('s repository) and clean up the imports -->